 Yes,... well, actually it's a "stacking" of various keyboard sounds (piano, electric pianos, and sampled strings sounds).

 9. What kind of equipment do you use to record your Learning Trax?

-Over the past 25 years, I've probably accumulated about $100,000 worth of recording equipment in my recording studio.
+Over the past 25 years, I've probably accumulated about $100,000 worth of very professional recording equipment in my recording studio.
 Right now, I use a pro audio/midi software called Logic Pro 9.
 Everything is recorded in the computer (Mac G-5).
 I use very expensive mic's (Neumann U87-$3200/C12-$5000) and mic-preamps (Neve/Avalon/Manley).
 I have two "rack towers" (about 4 foot high each) of various signal processing gear, although most current signal processing is done in the computer via Logic Pro 9's native plug-in's and lots of other 3rd party plug-ins.